PolyFly: Polytopic Optimal Planning for Collision-Free Cable-Suspended Aerial Payload Transportation: Planning

 \subsection{Optimization Problem Formulation}

 Our planner solves the following optimization problem

-where $N$ is the horizon length, $k$ is the stage index, $\Delta t(k)$ is the time duration for stage $k$, and $x_0$ and $x_N$ are the initial and terminal states respectively. $H_l$ comprises the $N_h$ inequality constraints from the collision-avoidance formulation in eq.~\eqref{eq:final_dual} together with the state and input bounds specified in Section~\ref{subsec:state_input_constr}. $L = L_t + L_u + L_g + L_{td}$ is the loss function defined later in this subsection.
-The optimization constraints, costs and initialization are discussed below.
+where $ \forall k \in (0, N-1)$, $\forall l \in (0,N_h)$, $N$ is the horizon length, $\Delta t_k$ is the time duration for stage $k$, and $x_0$ and $x_N$ are the initial and terminal states respectively. $\Delta t_{min}$ and $\Delta t_{max}$ are the min. and max. time durations set by the user and are discussed in Section \ref{subsubsection:time_min}. $H_l$ comprises the $N_h$ inequality constraints from the collision-avoidance formulation in eq.~\eqref{eq:final_dual} together with the state and input bounds specified in Section~\ref{subsec:state_input_constr}.
+Finally, $L = L_t + L_u + L_g + L_{td}$ is the loss function defined in the subsequent subsections.